 - Clogged tube

-- Dislodged tube (most common during the first two weeks)
+- Dislodged tube—most common during the first 2 weeks

 - Choking or difficulty breathing during the feeding